opex-research/zwift/README.md

 ## Acknowledgments

-Special thanks to Jens Ernstberger, Jan Lauinger, Sören Glaser-Gallion, Michel Osswald, and the broader Ethereum community for their invaluable contributions and support.
+Special thanks to Jens Ernstberger, Jan Lauinger and the broader Ethereum community for their invaluable contributions and support.